 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-US-CERT encourages users and administrators to review Apple Support Article HT6082 and follow best practice security policies to determine if their organization is affected and the appropriate response.
+US-CERT recommends that users and administrators review Adobe Security Bulletin APSB14-06 and follow best practice security policies to determine which updates should be applied.